 Step 7: Serve them cooled down or warm with rose petals as garnish.

 Wasn’t this a delight?
-There are so many amazon, easy rose water recipes you can try at home.
+There are so many amazing, easy rose water recipes you can try at home.
 Every culture has adopted this wonderful liquid into their dishes and made something incredible.
 Why not try some out? #BeALittleMore with the taste of gulab on your platters.

 Open up like never before and participate in conversations about beauty, entrepreneurship, mental health, menstrual & sexual health, and more.
 Desi women, join our community NOW!